Ojay Larson

 Frederic Adolphus "Ojay" Larson Jr. (October 15, 1897 – May 1, 1977) was an American football center.
-He played for the Chicago Bears, Milwaukee Badgers, Green Bay Packers and the Chicago Cardinals of the National Football League (NFL).
-He played college football for Notre Dame.
-He was inducted into the Calument High School Athletic Hall of Fame and the UP Sports Hall of Fame.
+He played for the Chicago Bears, Milwaukee Badgers, Green Bay Packers, and the Chicago Cardinals of the National Football League (NFL).
+He played college football for Notre Dame alongside his childhood friends George Gipp and Hunk Anderson.
+He was inducted into the Calumet High School Athletic Hall of Fame and the Upper Peninsula Sports Hall of Fame.